Yook O'Clock

-Yook O'Clock (stylized as YOOK O'clock) is the debut extended play by South Korean singer Yook Sung-jae.
+Yook O'Clock is the debut extended play by South Korean singer Yook Sung-jae.
 It was released by Cube Entertainment and distributed by Kakao M on March 2, 2020.
 The EP consists of the lead single "Come with the Wind" and all six tracks from the singer's preceding digital single project series, 3x2=6.
 An accompanying animated music video for the lead single was uploaded to BtoB's YouTube channel.

 Background

 Sungjae shared in an interview with Singles magazine that he couldn't show something musically in 2019 and hoped to have a chance to reinforce the plans he wanted to fulfil in 2019 and complete them in 2020.
 The number '6' is inseparable from this album, and representative of all the personalities of Yook.
 According to the company, Sungjae demonstrated a strong will to communicate with his fans with his music despite his tight schedule.
 The album is to repay the steady love sent from his fans during the 3x2=6 project, which spanned three months between December 2019 and February 2020.
 Through the 3x2=6 project, Sungjae showed his warm tone, pleasant personality, and strong friendship with BtoB members, he will give a new look through the EP's lead single, "Come with the Wind".